Commercial property insurance might prove essential or even mandatory in many situations.

 Commercial property insurance is required in a business environment for a number of different reasons:

-- some commercial activities might include potentially dangerous machinery or other production processes and materials, which may constitute a higher risk to the structure than would be the case in a typical home;
+- some commercial activities might include potentially dangerous machinery or other production processes and materials, which may constitute a higher risk to the structure than would be the case in a typical home.
+So in the event of an accident that may cause damage to the structure, there is an ability to seek out services such as commercial roof maintenance or to get other essential repairs covered by your insurance.

-- many commercial properties are unoccupied every night and every weekend, thereby increasing the risks of burglary;
+- many commercial properties are unoccupied every night and every weekend, thereby increasing the risks of burglary.
+This can in turn lead to excessive property damage from break-ins as well as excess costs to replace any equipment taken that was not covered by an insurance policy.

 - many businesses have far higher contents values than a normal residential household.